Let's face it - handling rude customers is probably the worst part of working in customer service.

 So, let them take a moment to breathe before the final step in the process.

-While you don't need to analyse interactions with a rude customer immediately, scheduling a debrief is a great idea.
+While you don't need to analyze interactions with a rude customer immediately, scheduling a debrief is a great idea.

 Doing so will allow you and your staff to reflect on how you handled the situation.